Sophia Kianni: Climate Cardinals

 Climate Cardinals is an international youth-led non-profit organization founded by Kianni in 2020 to offer information about climate change in every language.
 It was named for the northern cardinal, the state bird of Virginia, and a metaphor for information flying around the world.
 Kianni was inspired by the years she spent translating English-language climate change articles into Persian for her Iranian relatives, as Iranian media barely covered the subject.
-She says she noticed informational content about climate change is either available only in English, or at best in Chinese and Spanish, which made them inaccessible to speakers of other languages.
+She says she noticed informational content about climate change is either available only in English, or at best in Chinese and Spanish, making them inaccessible to speakers of other languages.